alterax05/GraphSimulator/README.md

 - Get adjacency list of the network's graph in realtime (receive an event each time a user connects/disconnects/updates his neighbours)

 ```
 {
     "command": "realtime-get-graph"
 }
 ```

+### Contributors
+We thank Michele Porcellato, Martin Meneghetti, and Carlo Ghiraldo for developing the code.